freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-lesson-k.md

 }
 ```

-In the above example, the value of the `day` variable is compared with the values of each case.
+En el ejemplo anterior, el valor de la variable `day` se compara con los valores de cada caso.
 If there is a match, the associated block of code is executed.
 If there is no match, the default block of code is executed.

 # --questions--